Mattlister/FilmDBMain/README.md

 ### User Objects

-* The website has been designed for people that want to try a new type of holiday that's not on the normal scale.
-It's also designed for people who want to add to their list of adventures.

-* Aimed at thrill seekers and people who have a passion for the extraordinary, this site can be used to find that thrill of the unknown.
-The goals of the site are:

-* Starting that adventure
+* The website has been designed for film fans that want to learn, share and inform others about film.
+It's an open source design where users can tell anyone and everyone about a film they've just seen.

+* Aimed at movie enthusiasts who want to spread knowledge of cinema and film.

+* Sharing something passionate about film
-* Finding that thrill
+* Finding that film information from sone that loves or loathes a movie.
 * Easy to use
-* A clean and neat home page with easily findable information
+* A clean site with clear easy to use information
 * Bright and engaging for the user
-* Striking images and easily readable content
+* Striking with identifiable comment
-* Watchable videos that can help a user see what they can achieve
+* Searching for a film through the search option and finding the review.

-### Design and Conquer helps a user find their passion because:
+### FilmdDB helps a user learn about a filn before viewing because:

-* The design of the site is to showcase whats available via visual content with description.
-This helps the user to see what they will be able to do when they book the holiday.
+* Designing the site was done with the user in mind.
+Nice big easy to use guides and short descriptions.
+This helps the user to understand how to use the site.

-* It's easy to navigate and book the adventure they want to try.
-A helpful handy guide is prominent on the home page to stop any confusion.
+* It's easy to navigate around the site and use the options available.
- Images and map markers showcase the central point and locations so the user know where their adventures take place.

 ### Developers Objects

-* Well stuctured and content friendly with well thought out programming.
+* Nicely designed and content friendly with a well thought out user experience.
 * The layout is formatted in a way that the user can navigate around the site without frustration.
-* A professionally layed out single page application with includes JavaScript, some JQuery, complex HTML and CSS.
+* A professionally mutli paged aite with includes Python, Jinga, complex HTML and CSS.
-* A site that the developer would use themselves and I will be using the format again for other clients.
-It will be a forefront of his portfolio.

 ### Future plans

-* Offer more holiday destinations by expanding the adventures and portfolio
-* Showcase more self made videos from users about their experiences
-* More dynamic script in the JavaScript
+* Offer a larger search functionality
+* Add a movie trailer option

 ### User Stories